2025 St. Louis tornado: Model forecasts

+Storm initiation

 Shortly before noon, the Storm Prediction Center issued a mesoscale discussion concerning the development of storms over southwestern Missouri and eastern Arkansas.
 These storms existed ahead of the cold front and were expected to develop into supercells with time, whereas the environment ahead of the front was developing extreme instability.
 Forecasters believed that storm coverage would expand over the rest of Missouri, as well as parts of Arkansas and Illinois, as the day progressed.
 Also around this time, a tornado watch was issued across much of Missouri, including St. Louis, with the underlying environment expected to favor supercells throughout the day and a hazard of potentially intense tornadoes existed throughout the region.

 At 2:08 p.m., the warm front had reached St. Louis, and more supercells had developed across the line ahead of the cold front and dry line.
 Southerly winds had brought dew points in St. Louis up to 68 F at this time.
 The environment across and ahead of the line of supercells was conducive to the threat of large hail potentially above 4 in in diameter, and low-level helicity would support the threat for tornadoes, although these were expected to be further south over southeastern Missouri and neighboring parts of Illinois and Kentucky.
 A tornado warning was issued for St. Louis and surrounding areas by the National Weather Service St. Louis, Missouri at 2:34 pm CDT, as a storm over St. Ann and Overland had attained tornadic rotation.
 Five minutes later at 2:39 pm CDT, the tornado touched down.